rails/rails/guides/source/constant_autoloading_and_reloading.md

 be interpreted during the walk tree to install their own `autoload` calls, but those files could have constant references not yet configured.

-An implementation based on `Kernel#autoload` would be awesome but, as you see, at least as of today it is not possible.
+An implementation based on `Module#autoload` would be awesome but, as you see, at least as of today it is not possible.
 Constant autoloading in Rails is implemented with `Module#const_missing`, and that's why it has its own contract, documented in this guide.